-Andreesson Horowitz is a bedrock Silicon Valley VC firm that held early investments in many of the tech products that we use every day.
-Marc Andreesson, one of the firm’s co-founders, is a swashbuckling tech veteran and physical caricature of someone that grew up in Cedar Falls, Iowa—credited to both his giant, cone-shaped head and an overall presence that stands grander than his actual frame would suggest.
+Andreessen Horowitz is a bedrock Silicon Valley VC firm that held early investments in many of the tech products that we use every day.
+Co-Founder Marc Andreessen is a swashbuckling tech veteran and physical caricature of someone that grew up in Cedar Falls, Iowa — credited to both his giant, cone-shaped head and an overall presence that stands grander than his actual frame would suggest.

 He is known as a brash, farsighted thinker.
 His partner, Ben Horowitz, once described what it’s like to work with Andreessen in a NYT article: